julienmoeys/julienmoeys.github.io/CV.md

     [below](#associations)).

-*   **[Content Management Systems][CMS]** (CMS):  I now use [Jekyll][] site generator (_not a CMS, but Contrary to most CMS, Jekyll websites do not require time consuming security upgrades_), but I have used several content management systems, like [DokuWiki][] (wiki system), [Piwigo][] (picture galleries),
+*   **[Content Management Systems][CMS]** (CMS):  I now use [Jekyll][] site generator (_not a CMS, but contrary to most CMS, Jekyll websites do not require time consuming security upgrades_), but I have used several content management systems, like [DokuWiki][] (wiki system), [Piwigo][] (picture galleries),